 The European Patent Office (EPO)

-Furthermore, the EPO has announced that from 2 April 2020 all newly scheduled oral proceedings before examining divisions will be held by videoconference as a rule.
+The EPO announced that from 2 April 2020 all oral proceedings before examining divisions will be held by videoconference.

 We also understand that most EPO staff are working from home.